 - Sizes in the U.S. are much larger than you are accustomed to in Japan.
 There is no short size at Starbuck's.
 The smallest size is a tall which is the medium size in Japan.
 You may need to ask for a to-go box/doggie bag to take any leftovers home to eat for lunch the next day.

 - Hot tea is not served at the table when you sit down.
 You must order this separately.
 Instead, cold tap water is usually provided for free.
-At many restaurants, there are free refills of soda, ice tea, coffee, and hot water for your tea bag.
-You may be charged for refills of other drinks.

 - You can customize anything you order at a restaurant in the U.S. Don't like tomatoes?
 Just say no tomatoes on your burger or sandwich.
 Allergic to shellfish?
 Ask before your order and the waiter/waitress will let you know if they can be removed or if you should order something else.
 You will not offend the restaurant by asking for special orders/customization.
 It is very common and you may see Americans asking many questions about how a dish is prepared before they place their order.
 See Select Wisely to order Japanese-English food translation cards.